sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

 		sudo apt-get install -dy fieldworks

-* Clear any clipboard rings in guest.
+* Clear any clipboard rings in guest and host.
-* Shut down machine.

 ### Finalize

-1. Boot to single user mode: Turn on the machine using virtualbox manager.
-When the virtualbox window says to press F12 to select boot device, hold left shift until Grub appears.
-For Wasta 16.04 and 18.04, choose Advanced options, and then the recovery option.
-Choose root from the recovery menu.

-* Remount filesystem for writing

-		mount -o remount,rw /

-* Delete the guest's host keys, so they will be re-generated uniquely by users.
+1. Delete the guest's ssh host keys, so they will be re-generated uniquely by users.

-		rm -v /etc/ssh/ssh_host_*
+		sudo rm -v /etc/ssh/ssh_host_*

 * Zero-out deleted files so they don't take up space shipping with the product.
 Note: This does not appear to make the .vdi file on the host grow in size, so it should be safe to do for guests that need more space than the host has available.
-The `cat: write error: No space left on device` is expected and not a problem.
+A `cat: write error: No space left on device` is expected and not a problem.

-		df -h ; date ; time cat /dev/zero > /zeros ; sync ; sleep 1s ; sync ; ls -lh /zeros ; rm -v /zeros
+		cat /dev/zero > ~/zeros; sync; ls -lh ~/zeros; rm -v ~/zeros

 * Shutdown guest.

-		poweroff

 ### Generate and publish product

 1. Export VM .box file.
 This may take 5-15 minutes.
 The `--base` argument is the name of the base machine in virtualbox manager.

-		date ; time vagrant package --base fwdev-w1604-base --output fwdev-w1604-0.0.0.box
+		date; time vagrant package --base fwdev-w1604-base --output fwdev-w1604-0.0.0.box

 * Test that your new box is what you expect.